Zahir-Kifli/NAO_THROWING_AND_PICKING_UP/README.md

 - 21B4059
 - 22B6011

 This code is part of an assignment for the module Intelligent Systems Lab, ZA-3201.
 Where the programming Language used was python.
 The code involves a humanoid robot called "NAO" from Aldebaran.
-It can be used to do various tasks or to used as it is with its default programmed settings.
+NAO can be used to do various tasks or to used as it is with its default programmed settings.

 --

 2. ## Overview

+In this project, NAO will perform a programmed sequence that involves grasping a soft ball, moving its arm to simulate a throwing motion, and releasing the ball towards a designated target area.
+This project will highlight NAO's capabilities in movement and interaction using Python programming.

+Thus, the objectives are
+1. NAO to reach and grab a ball
+2. NAO to find a designated target
+3. NAO to throw the ball to the target

 ---

 3. ## Project Files Description

 ---

 4. ## Getting Started

 ---

 5. ## Target Finding

 ---

 6. ## Picking Up

 ---

 7. ## Reference